-Purchasing & Contracting Department manages the following programs:
+The Purchasing & Contracting Department manages directly or coordinates with other City departments, the implementation of the following programs:

 Equal Benefits Program

-The Equal Benefits Program ensures compliance with the Equal Benefits Ordinance (EBO) by assisting contractors in understanding obligations, monitoring contracts, maintaining records, conducting reviews, investigating complaints, and providing reports as needed.
+The Equal Benefits Program in the Compliance Department ensures compliance with the Equal Benefits Ordinance (EBO) by assisting contractors in understanding obligations, monitoring contracts, maintaining records, conducting reviews, investigating complaints and providing reports as needed.

 Living Wage Program

-The Living Wage Program is responsible for the continual monitoring of the City's contracts for compliance with the mandates of the Living Wage Ordinance, and responding to and resolving complaints from employees of contracted firms.
+The Living Wage Program in the Compliance Department is responsible for the continual monitoring of the City's contracts for compliance with the mandates of the Living Wage Ordinance, and responding to and resolving complaints from employees of contracted firms.

 The Prevailing Wage Program in the Compliance Department is responsible for ensuring compliance with local, state and/or federal requirements regarding prevailing wage.
 It routinely monitors prevailing wage projects in accordance with the California Labor Code and the California Code of Regulations.
 It also monitors subcontractor and vendor payments, monthly employment utilization and subcontracting participation.